 |Professional development||Action ||Anticipated Outcome and impact||Expenditure|

-|Releasing effective teachers to lead improvements in PE so that all lessons are at least good with some outstanding features. ||Claire Wilson to coach and mentor all teachers in school to deliver high quality PE sessions. |
+|Releasing effective teachers to lead improvements in PE so that all lessons are at least good with some outstanding features. ||Claire Wilson to continue to coach and mentor all teachers in school to deliver high quality PE sessions. |

-|Enhance PE lessons to incorporate the wider curriculum for all areas of work. ||Claire Wilson to plan and work alongside teachers across school to utilise PE as a driver to support a range of subjects. ||Children transfer skills between the curriculum subjects. |
+|Enhance PE lessons to incorporate the wider curriculum for all areas of work. ||Claire Wilson to further plan and work alongside teachers across school to utilise PE as a driver to support a range of subjects. ||Children transfer skills between the curriculum subjects. |

-|An assessment system is used to show clear progress of individuals over a unit of work through the use of an entry and exit process. ||Claire Wilson to develop a recording and assessment document to show clear progress for ALL learners. ||Entry assessment gives a baseline starting point and is used to plan accordingly to meet the needs of ALL learner.
-Exit assessment shows progress for all learners. ||salary cost|
+|An assessment system is used to show clear progress of individuals over a unit of work through the use of an entry and exit process. ||Claire Wilson to implement a recording and assessment document to show clear progress for ALL learners. ||Entry assessment gives a baseline starting point and is used to plan accordingly to meet the needs of ALL learner.
+Exit assessment shows progress for all learners. ||Salary cost|

-|Increase the level of participation in physical activity through quality playtimes and development of year 2 play leaders through a bespoke GIA play leader scheme. |
+|Increase the level of participation in physical activity through quality playtimes, development of year 2 play leaders, daily mile and a HiiT programme through a bespoke GIA play leader scheme. |

 |Target specific groups/individual pupils to help improve their physical development, engagement for all. |

-Extra-curricular clubs timetable for the year planned and analysed to ensure identified children are taking part
+Extra-curricular clubs timetable for the year planned and analysed to ensure identified children are taking part.

 Teaching and learning encourages all pupils to participate.
 Children targeted to improve their physical development impacting on all areas of the curriculum.

 |To increase physical activity and awareness of elements of a healthy life style. |

 Teachers to plan physical and healthy life style activities linked to all areas of the curriculum (e.g. timing running in Maths, researching a famous athlete, cooking a balanced meal)

-|Children are aware of what constitutes a healthy life style and have opportunities to engage in further physical activity. ||No additional cost|
+|Children are aware of what constitutes a healthy life style and have opportunities to engage in further physical activity.
+Children further develop a sense of sportsmanship towards all their peers. ||No additional cost|

-|To increase physical activity and the concept of sportsmanship. ||Sports Day to take place in Summer 2,( implement changes from parental feedback summer 2018).Children to compete against peers of a similar physical ability.
-Sportsmanship developed through use of awards for first, second and third place and fair play. ||Children have an opportunity to put physical skills into practice for a purpose. |
+|To increase physical activity and the concept of sportsmanship. ||Sports Day to take place in Summer 2.Children to compete against peers of a similar physical ability.
+Sportsmanship developed through use of awards for first, second and third place and fair play.
+Play leaders to take an active role within the planning and implementation of the day. |

 |Purchasing specialist equipment and teaching resources to develop a non-traditional activity or new sport ||Replace equipment/New equipment for lessons and clubs.
 New outdoor equipment purchased for lunch times. ||An extensive range of sports activities are available. ||£1000|

 |Celebration of PE and sports activities ||Children to share their achievements in school through celebration assembly.
-Children awarded superstar certificates for performance and effort in PE. ||PE and Sport are celebrated across the life of the school.||Included in £500 for sportsmanship|
+Children awarded sport person trophy for performance, effort or attitude in PE on a weekly basis. ||PE and Sport are celebrated across the life of the school.||Included in £50 for sportsmanship|

-PE and Sport Premium Impact Report 18.19.pdf
+PE and Sports Premium Impact 2019-2020.pdf